 The meeting went very well.
 It is always encouraging to see professionals come together with the goal of creating greater opportunities for those wanting to learn and grow in a career.
-One overriding thing I noticed however, is a growing chasm that has supposedly been closed for some time.
+One overriding thing I noticed however is a growing chasm that has supposedly been closed for some time.
 Here are my thoughts.

 The “Digital Divide” as it’s called, or the inequality of access to digital information, has existed since the beginning of the Internet.
 Many believe that because the Internet is so pervasive, it alone can bridge this divide and level the playing field for those who are less fortunate.

 Unfortunately, I am witnessing a distressing trend.
 It has been said that the explosion of smartphones and tablets, especially among people of lower economic status, is the great equalizer of this generation.
 Mobile devices have brought the Internet to countless people who otherwise would have limited, if any access otherwise.
 As with any technology, the rule of unintended consequences applies.
 While mobile devices have indeed granted access to millions, it has done so in a way that limits the overall utility of the information that is accessed.

 A Narrow View

 Mobile devices are basically small computers, and through a web browser and apps, give their owner a wealth of information and capabilities.
 The downside is that these devices also foster a “good enough” mentality which results in a lack of professional skills that are needed in any modern work environment.
 An excellent example is keyboard skills.
 While schools can teach typing, not practicing those skills at home (because of a lack of a computer) creates a situation where one subconsciously types as they do on a smartphone — namely, in abbreviations, poor spelling, and brief, often unintelligible speech.
 Certainly their friends know what they are saying, but such a message in an e-mail would not be acceptable in a professional environment.

-Speaking of e-mail, it is also telling that many young people do not know how to address and send an e-mail.
+Speaking of e-mail, it is also telling that many young people do not know how to properly address and send an e-mail.
 Apps have given us easy access to messaging through Facebook, Whatsapp, Kik, Snapchat, etc. After the initial e-mail address setup of an Android or Apple account, many never use that e-mail address again, thus forgetting how to use this most basic communication method.

 The web is amazing, but have you ever stopped to think about how many websites are not easily usable on a phone or tablet?
 For example, have you ever tried to submit a job application on a smartphone?
 How about writing a resume?
 Not having access to a computer limits the things you can do, mobile device or not.
 The idea that a mobile device can completely replace a computer is a great fallacy that sadly many of us blindly believe.
 As you read this, you may be thinking, “what is he talking about?
 I use e-mail, the web, etc. every day!”
 Of course you do – but those in my age group (40 and up) are not the problem.
 It is the group of young people coming out of high school and looking to enter the workforce who are lacking these most basic skills.

 So how do we solve this issue?
 I think that we need to take a step back and understand that while technology changes, there will always be a basic set of skills and capabilities that all job candidates need to be successful in the workforce.
 “Hunt and peck” typing is not acceptable, even in environments where a computer is not accessed all day.
-A mobile device cannot completely replace a computer — proper typing, the ability to create professional documents, and the need to access information in a large format will always be necessary.
+A mobile device cannot completely replace a computer; proper typing, the ability to create professional documents, and the need to access information in a large format will always be necessary.
 We (parents and school systems) have a responsibility to make access to, and usage of computers a priority.
 The amount of money spent on a smartphone and cell service these days easily exceeds the cost of a basic laptop.
 We also need to embrace and encourage these skills from an early age.
 Today’s young people are very adept at picking up new technologies, but it’s up to us to show them just how important a real computer is.

 Today is the day.
 After almost 13 years, Microsoft is ending support for Windows XP, perhaps the most popular operating system of all time.
 While it was great in its heyday, it has become a mess to maintain and has been greatly surpassed by the speed and security of Windows 7 and 8.